davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 - [*Why use the lockfile of the `rust-src` component?*][rationale-lockfile]
 - [*Why not build the standard library in incremental?*][rationale-incremental]
 - [*Why not produce a `dylib` for the standard library?*][rationale-no-dylib]
+- [*Why use the pre-built standard library for procedural macros and build scripts in host mode?*][rationale-host-deps-host]
-- [*Why use the pre-built standard library for procedural macros and build-scripts?*][rationale-sysroot-for-host-deps]
+- [*Why use the pre-built standard library for procedural macros and build scripts in cross-compile mode?*][rationale-host-deps-cross]

 *See the following sections for relevant unresolved questions:*